Updated 2/3/2026

-There are two pieces of immigration policy news this week that will affect Muslim immigrant communities in Washington.
-Temporary Protected Status (TPS) for Somalis is now ending on March 17, 2026, and there has been an unofficial announcement from the State Department that they will pause all visa processing from 75 countries.
+There are two pieces of immigration policy news that will affect Muslim immigrant communities in Washington.
+Temporary Protected Status (TPS) for Somalis is now ending on March 17, 2026, and the State Department paused issuing visas to many countries.
+Temporary visas like tourist and student visas are not impacted.
+Visa interviews and visa processing is continuing to happen.

 TPS FOR SOMALIA